Dance Valley

 Insight

-In festivals, people go where their friends are going.
-In order to attract younger visitors, we needed younger visitors to be very verbal about Dance Valley.
+Festivals are a social experience, in which visitors choose based on where their friends are going.
+To attract younger visitors, we needed younger visitors to be very verbal about Dance Valley.

 Solution

-We recruited a community of 400 micro-influencers within the next generation of festival enthusiasts, amplifying the reach of Dance Valley on their social media to their friends - our target group.
-The micro-influencers were not rewarded financially beyond a free festival ticket to ensure authentic target group fit and intrinsic motivation.
+We recruited a community of 400 micro-influencers within the younger generation of festival enthusiasts and excited them about Dance Valley, while asking them to amplify its social media reach to their friends - our target group.
+The micro-influencers were not rewarded financially beyond a free festival ticket, to ensure authentic target group fit and intrinsic motivation.

 Result